Valdes-Tresanco-MS/gmx_MMPBSA/README.md

 ```

 _See a detailed list of all the options in gmx_MMPBSA.py input file [here](https://github.com/Valdes-Tresanco-MS/GMX-MMPBSA#the-input-file)
-as well as some [examples](https://github.com/Valdes-Tresanco-MS/GMX-MMPBSA#sample-input-files)_
+as well as several [examples](https://github.com/Valdes-Tresanco-MS/GMX-MMPBSA#sample-input-files)_

-The most common procedure is to obtain the receptor and ligand topologies from the complex, so we have directly
-included a functionality similar to ante-MMPBSA.py (see Amber manual).
-Additionally we define explicitly the stability
-calculation mode, so GMX-MMPBSA only requires the complex structure(tpr) or if you prefer the complex, receptor and
-ligand structures (tpr and mol2 if ligand is a small molecule).
-In case of only defining the complex structure like
-Protein-Protein type, we will build the receptor and ligand topologies from it.
-If the complex is like Protein-ligand
-type (small molecule), the mol2 file used to parameterize the ligand must be defined.

-You will always need a topology for the entire complex, but you can define also receptor and ligand.
-Moreover, they
-must be compatible with one another (i.e., each must have the same charges for the same atoms and the same force field
-must be used for all three of the required structures (tpr)).

-Unlike MMPBSA, it can perform an alanine scan without having to provide a topology of the mutant system.
-Simply define
-the amino acid you want to mutate and we build the topology.

-## Running MMPBSA.py
 ### The input file
+As gmx_MMPBSA.py is based on [MMPBSA.py](https://pubs.acs.org/doi/10.1021/ct300418h), it uses an input file containing
-The input file was designed to be as syntactically similar to other programs in Amber as possible.
-The input
+all the specification for the MM/PB(GB)SA calculation.
+The input file is designed to be as syntactically similar to
-file has the same namelist structure as both sander and pmemd.
-The allowed namelists are &general, &gb, &pb,
+other programs in Amber as possible.
+The input file has the same namelist structure as both sander and pmemd.
+The allowed
-&rism, &alanine_scanning, &nmode, and &decomp.
-The input variables recognized in each namelist are described
+namelists are &general, &gb, &pb, &rism, &alanine_scanning, &nmode, and &decomp.
+The input variables recognized in each
-below, but those in &general are typically variables that apply to all aspects of the calculation.
-The &gb namelist
+namelist are described below, but those in &general are typically variables that apply to all aspects of the calculation.
-is unique to Generalized Born calculations, &pb is unique to Poisson Boltzmann calculations, &rism is unique to
+The &gb namelist is unique to Generalized Born calculations, &pb is unique to Poisson Boltzmann calculations, &rism is
-3D-RISM calculations, &alanine_scanning is unique to alanine scanning calculations, &nmode is unique to the
+unique to 3D-RISM calculations, &alanine_scanning is unique to alanine scanning calculations, &nmode is unique to the
 normal mode calculations used to approximate vibrational entropies, and &decomp is unique to the decomposition
 scheme.
 All of the input variables are described below according to their respective namelists.
 Integers and floating
 point variables should be typed as-is while strings should be put in either single- or double-quotes.
 All variables
-should be set with “variable = value” and separated by commas.
-See the examples below.
-Variables will usually
+should be set with `variable = value` and separated by commas.
+See several
+[examples](https://github.com/Valdes-Tresanco-MS/GMX-MMPBSA#sample-input-files) below.
+Variables will usually be matched
-be matched to the minimum number of characters required to uniquely identify that variable within that namelist.
+to the minimum number of characters required to uniquely identify that variable within that namelist.
+Variables require
-Variables require at least 4 characters to be matched unless that variable name has fewer than 4 characters (in which
+at least 4 characters to be matched unless that variable name has fewer than 4 characters (in which case the whole
-case the whole variable name is required).
+variable name is required).
 For example, “star” in &general will match “startframe”.
-However,
-“stare” and “sta” will match nothing.
+However, “stare” and “sta” will
+match nothing.

 **&general namelist variables**